tpaulshippy/listable/README.md

   [ View List ] - show a list of the items with some indication of whether items were done or not, to help synchronize completed state with original app.
   [ Restart Skipped ] - Go back to the first item that was skipped.

+Thanks to @PhilippC for the accessibility service code I borrowed from https://github.com/PhilippC/kp2a_accservice_autofill that is enabling the Fill feature!